 Oh no, instead just put your old coffee grounds to work.
 When you run them down your drain because they can be a little abrasive they will actually scrub your drain pipes for you.

-7. Fix A Dent
+7. Fix a Dent

-Instead, rub some used coffee grounds into the scratch.
+Rub used coffee grounds into the scratch.
 It should help hide that nasty scratch and help your furniture’s appearance.

-8. Put Baking Soda Out Of A Job
+8. Put Baking Soda out of a Job

-Well, I know baking soda isn’t very expensive but you can’t always make it to the store.
+I know baking soda isn’t very expensive but you can’t always make it to the store.
 And truthfully, if I don’t have to buy something I usually don’t.
 In this case, you can actually use old coffee grounds to replace baking soda when it comes to keeping odors down in the fridge.

-9. Add That ‘Pow’ To Your Food
+9. Add That ‘Pow’ to Your Food

 10. Make It Your Maid

 Okay, well don’t get too excited.
-The coffee grounds won’t magically get up and start cleaning house for you.
+The coffee grounds won’t magically get up and start cleaning the house for you.
 Sorry!
 (I wish!)

 But you can make a handy household cleaner with it that is not only frugal but also leaves a great scent behind too.
-All you do is place coffee grounds on a rag and scrub.
+All you have to do is place coffee grounds on a rag and scrub.
 The abrasiveness of the grounds will help give you a deeper clean.

 11. Let Your Morning Coffee Scrub In